Sex differences in education: China

-China's gender inequality within their education system dates back centuries, but despite some improvement over time has a long way to go.
+China's gender inequality within their education system dates back centuries.
 Huge economic and societal development since the 1980s has become a major factor in improving gender equality in not only their education systems but China as a whole.
 Since the government has more money to invest in the education system, more schools were built, and more women gained the opportunity to attend school.
 Despite this, there is still a huge barrier between discrimination in rural versus urban areas.
 In rural areas, women have consistently been twice as likely to be illiterate when compared to men.
 On top of this, China's one-child policy, although no longer in effect, made a lasting impact on the discrimination against women by their families as most families hoped to have a son.
 This so-called "son preference" has prevailed among most Chinese parents for centuries and continues to make women less important.

 United States

 Title IX of the Education Amendments of 1972 states that no person should be excluded, denied benefits, or discriminated against based on sex in schools and federally funded activities in the United States.
 This covers a wide variety of places such as, but not limited to schools, local and state agencies, charters, for-profits, libraries, museums, and vocational rehabilitation agencies in all 50 states as well as territories of the United States.
 Despite being initially geared towards protecting women, Title IX covers the discrimination of all people based on sex, including LGBTQI+ students.
 Prior to Title IX being passed many women were denied access to education or participation in extracurricular activities such as sports or male dominant clubs.
-The Office of Credit Ratings, or the OCR for short, ensures federally funded or assisted organizations follow Title IX by evaluating, investigating, and collecting allegations of sex discrimination.
+The Office of Credit Ratings ensures federally funded or assisted organizations follow Title IX by evaluating, investigating, and collecting allegations of sex discrimination.
 Although Title IX was a great step in the right direction in battling sex discrimination in education in the United States, many people are still discriminated against today.